gabrielakinola/CLI_INTERFACE/README.md

 # Command Line Interface
-Build a Customer Command line interface using node.js, Mongodb.
+Build a Customer Command line interface using node.js with full CRUD functionality to Mongodb